tsgates/arch-wiki-markdown/wiki/Dell_XPS_15.md

 Notes
 -----

--   Remember to turn on WIFI and Bluetooth by pressing the F2-button.
+-   Remember to turn on Wi-Fi and Bluetooth by pressing the F2 button.
 -   Touchpad can handle multitouch.
 Read Synaptics to get that working.
 -   Card reader is finnicky.
 Try booting with a card inserted or inserting a card after it is booted and running